junsukha/cs2230-final-project/README.md

-# 3D physical rendering using a sphere
+# 3D physical Simulation of a ball

 ## Introduction